 The acquisition of concepts related to numeric patterns is a prerequisite to the study of more abstract algebraic concepts.
 The exploration of various representations of number patterns facilitates the entry into the world of algebra.

 In the primary grades, certain representations facilitate the development of problem-solving, reasoning and communication skills.
-The representations of number patterns explored in the primary cycle are made using concrete or semi-concrete materials (table of values, number line, number grid), symbols and oral descriptions.
+The representations of number patterns explored in the Primary Division are made using concrete or semi-concrete materials (table of values, number line, number grid), symbols and oral descriptions.

 Examples of Representation Modes